 Step 3: Once Rebuild Icon Cache is launched, click on the gears icon (the first one from the left) to rebuild the icon cache.

 As mentioned before, the software creates a backup of the original icon cache before rebuilding the new one.
 Should you experience any issues with icons, which is unlikely, click the recycle bin icon on Rebuild Icon Cache software to restore the original icon cache.

 Rebuild the icon cache via Command Prompt

-Step 1: Open Task Manager either by right-clicking on the taskbar and then click Task Manager or using Ctrl + Shift + Esc keyboard shortcut.
+Step 1: Open the Task Manager either by right-clicking on the taskbar and then click Task Manager or using Ctrl + Shift + Esc keyboard shortcut.

-Step 2: If you’re seeing the lighter version of Task Manager as shown in the picture below, click More details.
+Step 2: If you’re seeing the lighter version of Task Manager, as shown in the picture below, click More details.
 If you see the full version, skip to the next step.

-Step 3: Under Processes tab, right-click on Windows Explorer entry and then click End task to kill the Windows Explorer.
+Step 3: Under the Processes tab, right-click on Windows Explorer entry and then click End task to kill the Windows Explorer.
 Once you kill Windows Explorer, the taskbar and Start menu will be invisible.

-Step 5: In the Command Prompt, type the following commands one after another and press Enter key after typing each command to execute it.
+Step 5: In the Command Prompt, type the following commands one after another and press the Enter key after typing each command to execute it.